eclipse-dataspace-dcp/decentralized-claims-protocol/WEBSITE.md

 When the content is finished, a release requires a first commit with

-1. Increase the version in the title of the spec in `index.html`
-2. a tag with the exact version string (like `v1.0-RC1`) on the release commit
+1. a tag with the exact version string (like `v1.0-RC1`) on the release commit
-3. to change the redirect in `.github/scripts/index.html` to point to latest release candidate
+2. to change the redirect in `.github/scripts/index.html` to point to latest release candidate
-4. specifically put in the release date
+3. set the `respecConfig.publishDate` in `index.html` to a string like `"2025-02-27"`,`
-5. set the `respecConfig.specStatus` in `index.html` to `base`
+4. set the `respecConfig.specStatus` in `index.html` to `base`

-In case of non major versions with a new namespace, additionally:
+In case of versions with a new namespace, additionally:

 5. adjust the textual description of the context URI in the base spec
 6. appended w3id referrals